nafiserb/ESpinS/README.md

 ## About

-Created and maintained by Nafise Rezaei (Physics department, Isfahan University of Technology, Isfahan, Iran)
+Created and maintained by Nafise Rezaei (Physics Department, Isfahan University of Technology, Isfahan, Iran)

 With contributions by
 * Mojtaba Alaei (Physics Department, Isfahan University of Technology, Isfahan, Iran)